 Notes about Homemade Teriyaki Sauce:

-- Liquid aminos is a plant-based sauce which is gluten-free.
+- Liquid aminos are a plant-based sauce that is gluten-free.
 Tamari sauce is created as a by-product of brewing miso and is also gluten-free.
 Soy sauce, depending on the brand, is made using wheat and is not gluten-free.

 - The sauce can be thickened with either flour or cornstarch.
 Cornstarch is the gluten-free option.
 If you prefer flour, you may substitute this.
 Adding either cornstarch or flour to thicken the sauce will result in a lightened color of the final sauce.
 Manufacturers add caramel coloring for this reason.
-If you want a darker sauce, you would have to add a caramel coloring like gravy master into the final sauce.
+If you want a darker sauce, you would have to add a caramel coloring like Gravy Master into the final sauce.
+Note that Gravy Master may not be gluten-free so please read the product labels.

 Homemade Teriyaki Sauce